 What is dehydration?

-Dehydration is where you have lost more water than you have taken onboard, so are in deficit.
-There is a spectrum from mild to severe and life-threatening dehydration.
-Dehydration can lead to headaches, dry mouth, dry eyes, dry skin, feeling light-headed, poor concentration and passing less urine.
+There is a spectrum from mild to severe and life-threatening volume depletion, leading to headaches, dry mouth, dry eyes, dry skin, feeling light-headed, poor concentration and passing less urine.
 It occurs more frequently in hot weather as your insensible losses increase.

 - Diarrhoea and / or vomiting